FemtoEmacs/Sumerian/README.md

  </tr>
 </table>

-In the example above, you found an example of a possessive pronoun in the expression 𒌷𒈬 (uru.gu10) **my city**.
+In the example above, you found an instance of a possessive pronoun in the expression 𒌷𒈬 (uru.gu10) **my city**.
 Below, you will find a complete list of possessive pronouns.